An in-depth speed comparison between all the most popular memory cards tested in the Samsung Galaxy S10 / S10+.

 I personally would just go for A2 memory cards.

-It would seem Sandisk and Samsung are still the best brands when it comes to memory cards and sticking with them is the way to go.
+It would seem that Sandisk and Samsung are still the best brands for memory cards, and sticking with them is the way to go.

 I’ll continue to update this list as I collect more cards or upgrade cards as micro SD memory card technology improves.
-If there is a really cool card I’m missing or something new I’m missing, let me know.
+Let me know if there is a really cool card I’m missing or something new I’m missing.